tezock/KeyDash/README.md

 KeyDash is a site inspired by [MonkeyType](https://monkeytype.com/) for the purpose of practicing fullstack development through a means that I find interesting: typing tests!

-Below in this README, I'm largely going to document my changes and progress as I continue to learn more about FullStack Development.
+Below in this README, I'm largely going to document my changes and progress as I continue to work on the site through each release.

 ### Version 1